kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

 Awesome that worked!
-That means we can stop using IP addresses.
-This also means that we can use this  service as a gateway to our pod.
+That means that we no longer need to rely on ip addresses as long as we use service objects and their DNS entries.
+This effectively means that services are acting as a gateway to our pods.

-You might have notived that I port 3050 here.
+Now let's take a closer look at the url we used in our test.
+You might have noticed that I used port 3050 here.
 That's because in the service spec we said that this service can only accept internal traffic on this port.

-Now before I end this video, there's a couple more things I wanted to point out about this fqdn.

 The 'default' in the fqdn actually refers to the namespace that the service live's in.

-Also Since our centOS pod lives in the same namespace as the service itself, it means we can get away with just curling the service's name:
+And since our centOS pod happens to also live in the same namespace as the service itself, it means we can get away with just curling the service's name:

 ```
 $ curl http://svc-nodeport-httpd:3050
 <html><body><h1>It works!</h1></body></html>
 ```

 As you can see this still worked.
-That's because the resolv.conf has a default basename that get's used as the default if you don't specify the fqdn.
+That's because the resolv.conf has a default basename that get's used as the default if you don't explicitly specify one in the url.

 ```
 $ cat /etc/resolv.conf